consoledotdev/home/content/qa/keydb-john-sully.md

 ### How are you tackling on-premise vs cloud?

 Open source essentially is on-premises.
-Customers download the code or they use our Docker engine.
+Customers download the code or they use our Docker container.
 We're in the early stages of [building the cloud version](https://keydb.dev/keydb-cloud/), which is in beta right now.

 With on-prem deploys, there’s a lot of different things that can go wrong.
 Our